storacha/piri/docs/production/guides/piri-server.md

 # Setup Piri Node

-This guide shows you how to set up a Piri node.
+This guide shows you how to set up a Piri node in the Forge Production network.

 ## Prerequisites